Hoppi164/connect4/README.md

 A multiplayer web rendition of the connect 4 game

-A Live Demo can be found here [here](https://hoppi164.github.io/connect4/ "connect4")
+A Live Demo can be found [here](https://connect-4-backend.herokuapp.com/ "connect4")

 To run this code yourself perform the following steps: